COMP211P - Introduction to Programming

 Note: Whilst every effort is made to keep the syllabus and assessment records correct, the precise details must be checked with the lecturer(s).

 Please note that there are no longer any available places remaining on this module.

 |Taught By||Rae Harbird (100%) |

 The primary objective of the course is for students to engage in problem solving activities using programming as the tool; a process known as computational thinking.
-The programming language used in the course is Java and the primary learning outcomes are that the students become adept at applying such problem solving techniques and understand how programming could be applied in their own engineering discipline.
+The programming language used in the course is Java and the primary learning outcomes are that students understand that programming can be used to create solutions to the problems they encounter and become adept at using computational thinking to solve them.

-Week 1: First tasks including setting up and using an Integrated Development Environment.
-Learning what a program is and how to write, run and debug one.
+- First tasks including setting up and using an Integrated Development Environment, learning how to write, run and debug a program.

-Week 3: Writing object-oriented code using classes and methods.
-Scope of variables in a program.
+- Writing object-oriented code using classes and methods.

-Week 4: Data structures: arrays, lists and other containers.
-Writing and running automated tests and documenting code.
+- Data structures: arrays, lists and other containers.

 There will be a strong emphasis on the tutorials / labs.
-There will be a two-hour lab session for each student every week, these sessions will be staffed by TAs.
-Each week there will be a specific problem set that must be achieved.
+There will be a two-hour lab session for each student every week, these sessions will be staffed by TAs and each week there will be a specific problem set that must be achieved.
 Students will write code in pairs, with most pairs remaining the same throughout the course.
 (This is known as pair-programming).
-A problem set will be introduced with a short video illustrating the set, and a set of lab notes explaining what is expected and providing sufficient information to attempt the task.
-The videos and lab notes will be available via Moodle in advance, and the students should have reviewed them before attending the labs and, ideally, to have started to solve the problems.
-At the end of the week, the students will demonstrate briefly to the TA what has been achieved.
-Most tasks are binary marked.
+A problem set will be introduced with a set of notes explaining what is expected and providing sufficient information to attempt the task.
+Lecture slides and lab notes will be available via Moodle in advance, and the students should have reviewed them before attending the labs and, ideally, to have started to solve the problems.

 The course has the following assessment components: